James’ flamingos in Salar Uyuni, Bolivia. Photo: Christian-Mehlfuhrer.

 All species of flamingos are represented in the form of small breeding flocks in zoos in various parts of the world.

 The symbolism of the Flamingos

 Perhaps due to their pink-crimson plumage and peculiar appearance, flamingos are easy to recognize.
 Their long legs and necks and sluggish movement when they walk, and even when they fly, give flamingos an air of calm and collected birds that convey good vibes.
-Flamingos are one of the most recognizable birds by most cultures.
+Flamingos are one of the most recognizable birds in most cultures.

 The American flamingo is considered a symbol of the Caribbean and is frequently associated with the Caribbean or tropical island lifestyle.
 For example, hotels and resorts keep flamingos in their facilities and sometimes allow tourists to feed and interact with them.
 Advertisement material shows flamingos as a symbol of the Caribbean region.
 The American flamingo is the national bird of the Bahamas.